-Inadvertent exposure to gluten in everyday life, leads to half of coeliac patients continuing to experience mucosal inflammation despite following a gluten-free diet.
+Inadvertent exposure to gluten in everyday life leads to half of the coeliac patients continuing to experience mucosal inflammation despite following a gluten-free diet.

 But now trials on an experimental new drug offers the hope of reducing symptoms from people with coeliac disease who are exposed to gluten.

 A phase 2 proof-of-concept study provided promising evidence that AMG 714 (Amgen/Celimmune) – an investigational monoclonal antibody – can block interleukin (IL-15).